+There is also a wide range of student clubs and societies to get involved in.
 CUREC and DREC - University and Department Research Ethics Committees respectively, these terms also used to refer to the Ethics assessment forms DGS - Director of Graduate Studies DPhil - Doctor of Philosophy DTP - Doctoral Training Partnership.
 Oxford is part of the Grand Union DTP with Brunel and the Open University.
 It is funded by the ESRC and it is the means by which several of our doctoral students receive financial support.
 It is also facilities various training activities open to all Oxford students.
-EPC - Education Policy Committee ESRC - Economic and Social Research Council GJCC - Graduate Joint Consultative Committee Grey Book - The Exam Regulations (now not produced in hard copy, can only be found online).
-GSC - Graduate Studies Committee

-GSR - Graduate Studies Committee GSR - Graduate Supervision Reporting NCRM - National Centre for Research Methods.
+EPC - Education Policy Committee ESRC - Economic and Social Research Council GICC - Graduate Joint Consultative Committee GSC - Graduate Studies Committee GSR - Graduate Supervision Reporting NCRM - National Centre for Research Methods.
 Maintains a UK research training courses database and offers bursaries.
 Proctors - The two Proctors (Senior and Junior) have responsibilities under the statutes and regulations for aspects of student discipline, for ensuring the proper conduct of examinations and for dealing with complaints.
-PRS - Probationer Research Student SSD - Social Sciences Division TCD - Taught Courses Director

-TNA - Training Needs Analysis
+PRS - Probationer Research Student SSD - Social Sciences Division TCD - Taught Courses Director TNA - Training Needs Analysis